Colonel McAuley Looks to Turn Florida’s 15th Congress District Blue

 We all know that what could happen very soon,

+based on how unprepared the federal government is.
 People also know how expensive things are, of course, in Florida and across the country.

 And then you have in Florida as well, kind of dangerous MAGA policies there, anti-science, anti-vax,

-and really taking away choice from family and parents under the guise of choice.
+and really taking away choice from family and parents under the guise of choice, taking away choice and imposing authoritarian doctrines.
+I mean, I just saw this report about

 how not only are people in Florida struggling to pay groceries, but the organizations that would then come in to fill in to help people who can't afford groceries can't afford groceries.

-Insecurity crisis is growing as many South Florida families are finding it more and more difficult to put food on the table with higher grocery prices.
+Food insecurity crisis is growing as many South Florida families are finding it more and more difficult to put food on the table with higher grocery prices.

 Now the organizations that help people in need are finding they need help themselves.
+CBS News Miami's Ted Scouton joins us live from the Feeding South Florida warehouse.

-It looks like there's plenty of food to go around, but actually in some key areas, donations are way down.
+But when you look at the shelves here in the warehouse, it may be a little bit misleading.
+It looks like there's plenty of food to go around, but actually, in some key areas, donations are way down.

 We visited a food pantry in Key West.

 More people are joining the line for food at the SOS food pantry in Key West.
+Folks needing help putting food on the table.

-Had you ever needed food assistance?
+Had you ever needed food assistance before?
+No.

 So this is the first time you've needed food assistance.

 At South Florida, of course, people feeling the same thing in Central Florida.
+You go to also

 Congressional District,